Rhetorical Tools List

 Or tearing someone’s clothing: “a wardrobe malfunction”

-“We’re going to steal the ship.
+- “We’re going to steal the ship.
 Our ship.
-Commandeer, we’re going to commander that ship, nautical term”.
+Commandeer, we’re going to commandeer that ship, nautical term”.
 Orlando Bloom and Johnny Depp, Pirates of the Caribbean.

 Facts, documentation, or testimony used to strengthen a claim or reach a conclusion.
 Anecdotal evidence is a weaker variety of evidence.
 See also GPB’s Evidence Hierarchy.

-“When conducting empirical research, the researcher’s primary responsibility is to provide evidence to support his or claim about the relationship between the variables described in the research hypothesis.
-The researcher must collect data that will convince us of the accuracy of his or her predictions.”
+- “When conducting empirical research, the researcher’s primary responsibility is to provide evidence to support his or her claim about the relationship between the variables described in the research hypothesis.
+The researcher must collect data that will convince us of the accuracy of his or her predictions”.

 Figure of amplification using an example, brief or extended, real or fictitious, to illustrate a point; an example.